YonatanHen/Blog-Chat-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Blog-Chat app built with MERN stack and socket.io.
+The Blog-Chat app was built with MERN stack and socket.io.

 ### General
 The app implements CRUD operations of users and posts in a server-client architecture.
 Those operations are based on HTTP requests between the server (Express server) and the client (which built with React.js).